RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 ``timeStepWithSubcycling`` advances a level by dt, includes a recursive call for finer levels.
 First of all we check if we want to regrid.
 To regrid, three conditions must be met.
 The current level must be lower than the maximum refinement level ``max_level``.
-Than we have to be sure that we dont regrid fine levels again if it was taken care of during a coarse regird.
+Then we have to be sure that we don't regrid fine levels again if it was taken care of during a coarse regird.
 Additionally, we need to check if it is time to regrid based on the ``regridFrequency`` variable, which defines the number of time steps between each regrid.